-Bohemian Bucharest Markets and Mahallas Small Group Food Walking Tour with a Local Guide
+Bohemian Bucharest Markets and Mahallas Walking Food Tour

 Your Bucharest tour begins in University Square.
-Absorb all that sociopolitical history before taking a short walk to Strada Batistei, formerly known as the 'St Germain' of Bucharest and the site of the old American embassy, now an overgrown testament to different times.
+Absorb all that sociopolitical history before taking a short walk to Strada Batistei, formerly known as the 'St Germain' of Bucharest and the site of the old American embassy.
 Our first stop will be an exquisite turn-of-the-century townhouse, lovingly restored but with the sense of elegant decay so typical of Bucharest.
 Under trees and vines, with grapes dangling overhead, you’ll sample a selection of Romanian entrees (gustari), including goat cheese, cured meat, spring onions, homemade bread, and locally brewed craft beers, and you can relax and absorb the atmosphere of this recherché little hideaway.

 After exploring 19th-century and inter-war Bucharest, we’ll stop for an ice-cold Romanian weissbier, in a space that can only be described as art-gallery-meets-bookstore-meets-summer garden, before experiencing the quintessential Bucharest public transport: a short ride on a tram.
 Rattling along the famous Mosilor Street, you’ll enter into Communist Bucharest, with its regimented blocks and housing projects, as you make your way to the famous Obor Market.

-Since you’ll be on the trail of the sights, scents, and tastes of Romanian cuisine, we’ll stop for a drink of traditional Romanianpalinca (brandy) to prepare the palate.
+Stop for a drink of traditional Romanian palinca (brandy) to prepare the palate.
 Next, we’ll enter the indoor market to sample a range of Romanian cheeses: cow, sheep, and goat.
 After that, it’s on to the vegetable market, amid a riot of colours and textures, to taste and photograph the fresh local produce.

 Probably the most famous and typical of Romanian foods — at least for Romanians — is called mici, which translates as 'little.'
-A kind of skinless sausage, these are served with mustard and cold beer, and here you will get to try them for yourself!
-And finally, because your gastronomic adventure would not be complete without a dessert, we’ll grab a sweet Wallachian doughnut, served piping hot, before sending you happily on your way home.
+A kind of skinless sausage, these are served with mustard and cold beer.
+And finally, because your gastronomic adventure would not be complete without a dessert, we’ll grab a sweet Wallachian doughnut before sending you happily on your way home.